SAP-samples/teched2025-CS261/exercises/ex4/4_BusinessProcessMonitoring_Exercises.md

 ![BPMon KPI Event](images/BPMon_KPIEvent.png)

 ** lower thresholds  1, 2 **
+** Inform the instructor so that the data collection run is triggered **

+** This how the KPI looks once the data is received for the KPI **

+** Pictures: Overview Page, KPI Details

 ## 4.4 [Optional] Add an Event with a filter (Guided Exercise)
 - Navigate to the KPI created in the previous section